linode/docs/docs/quick-answers/linux/how-to-install-selinux-on-ubuntu-18-04/index.md

 Max kernel policy version:      31
     {{</ output >}}

 1. To put SELinux into *enforcing mode*, use the `setenforce` command.
-When in enforcing mode, any actions not permitted by your system's are blocked and the corresponding event is logged in the audit log.
+When in enforcing mode, any actions not permitted by your system are blocked and the corresponding event is logged in the audit log.

         sudo setenforce 1